JackHenry-G/movielist/README.md

 - **Search Movies:** Utilize the TMDb database to search for movies.
 - **Rate Movies:** Assign scores to movies and build a list of favorite films.
 - **Ranking System:** Automatically rank favorite movies based on user scores.
-- **Cinema Notifications (Planned):** Receive notifications when favorite movies are showing in nearby cinemas.
+- **Cinema Notifications:** Receive notifications when favorite movies are showing in nearby cinemas.

 ## Technologies